yhy258/WaveOpticsTorch/examples/phase_propagation/README.md

 - I set the pinhole_width as a large value, 100µm, to clearly show the various orders of the airy funcion.
 - Smaller wavelength settings demonstrate the larger number of orders of airy function.
 - At the glance, there is no change in tendency with various NA setting.
 But, it significantly impacts on the bounds and bandlimit conditions.
 I manipulated NA value and wavelength parameters to satisfy and approximate band-limited condition in both frequency (ASM propagator) and spatial domain (sampling rate).

+# Reference
+[1] Dep et al. - 2022 - FourierNets enable the design of highly non-local optical encoders for computational imaging.
+[2] Matsushima and Shimobaba - 2009 - Band-limited angular spectrum method for numerical simulation of free-space propagation in far and near-fields.